Nankai 50000 series: Mobile Suit Gundam UC × Limited Express Rapi:t Neo Zeon Version (April - June 2014)

 One trainset was repainted in an all-over red livery in a tie-up coinciding with the release of Episode 7 of the Mobile Suit Gundam Unicorn series and to mark the 20th anniversary of the opening of the Nankai Airport Line.
 The repainted set returned to service on 26 April 2014 and ran until 30 June.

 Peach × Rapi:t Happy Liner (September 2014 - August 2015)

 From 7 September 2014, one 50000 series set was reliveried in a special "Peach × Rapi:t Happy Liner" livery as part of a promotional tie-up with the low-cost airline Peach Aviation.
 The reliveried trainset was scheduled to operate until 31 August 2015.

 Star Wars: The Force Awakens livery (November 2015 - May 2016)

 From 21 November 2015, a 50000 series set was reliveried in a special Star Wars: The Force Awakens black livery to mark the nationwide release of the film Star Wars: The Force Awakens in December.
 The reliveried trainset was scheduled to operate until 8 May 2016.

+Osaka World Expo 2025 livery (April 2024 - October 2025)

+To promote the World Expo 2025 event hosted by Osaka, Nankai Electric Railway wrapped the 50001 into a “Umi” design.
+The Umi was set to release at April 13th 2024, one year before the start of the event.
+The livery is planned to stay until the event is over, which is at October 13th 2025.